Inno3D GeForce RTX 5060 Twin X2

 • Both products support DirectX 12 Ultimate.

-• Both products are built with a 5 nm semiconductor size.
+• Both products use PCIe version 5 and a 5 nm semiconductor process with 21900 million transistors.

 Main Differences